IBM/workshop-quarkus-openshift-reactive-messaging/labs/lab4.md

 ![sample app](../images/deploy-app2.png)

-Invoke the following command in the Cloud Shell.
+Invoke the following command in the Cloud Shell to deploy the 'Web-API' service.

 ```
 $ $ROOT_FOLDER/os4-scripts/deploy-web-api-reactive-via-oc.sh